 The 3-1 victory against poor Chievo takes Milan into 10th with 12 points, one behind, Fiorentina, Sassuolo and Parma.
 There were so many ifs in Milan’s campaign last season and fans will be pointing to a few in the current campaign.
 If Milan had taken advantage of their leads against Napoli, Atalanta and Empoli, they would probably be in second place with 19 points.
 They’d have been three points behind Juventus with a game in hand, if they had also buried Cagliari.
 When you look at their defensive record though, it’s hard to argue that the Diavolo are not exactly where they deserve to be.

 The chief importance of Sunday’s victory is the psychological boost it gives the squad ahead of another significant fixture of the season, the Derby Della Madonnina.
-Milan play ‘away’ to Inter at San Siro on October 21 after the international break, with the best betting offers already available.
+Milan play ‘away’ to Inter at San Siro on October 21 after the international break, with the best betting offers already available, and Ladbrokes are offering 3/1 on the game to be a draw.

 Luciano Spalletti’s side is beginning to look the sum of their parts now, showing the dominant form that many expected this season.
 After struggling to find the right mix earlier in the league, it’s fair to say that the new players have now bedded into the Coach’s system and assimilated his ideas.
 The Nerrazuris are oozing with a lot of confidence after a run of six games without defeat in all competitions.
 They’ve made a significant step into third place in the league after beating Spal on Sunday at the Stadio Paolo Mazza